 This carve-out from the State Ethics Code is predicated on a set of requirements being met including significant institutional oversight.
 The University of Connecticut Board of Trustees (BOT) approved the University's "Policy on Consulting for Faculty and Members of the Faculty Bargaining Unit," and reviewed the operational procedures for implementation, on September 25, 2007.
 The Policy and Procedures define a consistent set of rules for consulting for all the faculty of the University.
-These documents have been reviewed and revised by the BoT several times since 2007 in order to make improvements to the program.3
+These documents have been reviewed and revised by the BoT several times since 2007 in order to make improvements to the program.

 The new consulting system became fully operational on December 15, 2007.
-Since that time, both the Storrs Campus and the Health Center have each established a Faculty Consulting Office (FCO)
+Since that time, both the Storrs Campus and UConn Health campus have each established a Faculty Consulting Office (FCO) with reporting lines and staffing.
+Usage data systems have been developed by each FCO.
+Further, both campuses have developed on-line and live training programs.